RealOrangeOne/theorangeone.net/content/posts/exposing-your-homelab.md

 An alternative to opening ports and directing users straight to your home router, you can use a VPN as a gateway.
 This allows you to forward ports to inside your home, but without actually port forwarding.
 No modifications to your home network are necessary.
 Users are pointed towards a VPS server, which accepts connections, and forwards the traffic down a VPN tunnel, to your home server.

 Because the VPS is doing nothing but pushing traffic, there's almost no resource usage.
-My gateway server is a 1 core, 512mb RAM machine and it sits at around 1% CPU usage, and about 60mb RAM.
+My gateway server is a one core, 512mb RAM machine and it sits at around 1% CPU usage, and about 60mb RAM.

 By using a VPS as a gateway, there's no need to account for dynamic IPs.
 If your home IP changes, the VPN client in your home will have reconnected to the server automatically, and traffic continue to flow.
 Users never need to know or care what your home IP is, as traffic always flows via the VPS.